StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 standard.
 It is used massively on HTTPS and all over the place to encrypt communication.
 Yes, encrypt, which for network security is equivalent to say hide all the juicy details.

-But there is still information that can be extracted or built and this can be used for threat hunting as well as for an IDS approach.
+But there is still information that can be extracted or built.
+This can be used for threat hunting as well as for an IDS approach.

 Protocol overview